18.9 Disorders of the Female Reproductive System

 Prostate Gland

-The is located just below the seminal vesicles.
+The prostate gland is located just below the seminal vesicles.
 It is a walnut-sized organ that surrounds the urethra and its junction with the two ejaculatory ducts.
 The function of the prostate gland is to secrete a slightly alkaline fluid that constitutes close to 30% of the total volume of semen.
 Prostate fluid contains small quantities of proteins, such as enzymes.
 In addition, it has a very high concentration of zinc, which is an important nutrient for maintaining sperm quality and motility.

 Bulbourethral Glands

-Also called Cowper’s glands, the two s are each about the size of a pea and located just below the prostate gland.
+Also called Cowper’s glands, the two bulbourethral glands are each about the size of a pea and located just below the prostate gland.
 The bulbourethral glands secrete a clear, alkaline fluid that is rich in proteins.
 Each of the glands has a short duct that carries the secretions into the urethra, where they make up a tiny percentage of the total volume of semen.
 The function of the bulbourethral secretions is to help lubricate the urethra and neutralize any urine (which is acidic) that may remain in the urethra.

 Figure 18.3.7 Male reproductive system.